2026 Lecture Awardees

 Ajay Nair, 2016 Julia C. Blixrud Memorial Lecturer

 The 2016 presenter of the Julia C. Blixrud Memorial Lecture at the ARL Fall Forum is Ajay Nair, senior vice president and dean of campus life at Emory University.
-As Emory’s chief advocate for nearly 13,000 undergraduate and graduate students, Nair’s broad portfolio of responsibilities ranges from intercollegiate athletics and the Greek experience to student health services and residence life.
+As Emory’s chief advocate for nearly 13,000 undergraduate and graduate students, Ajay’s broad portfolio of responsibilities ranges from intercollegiate athletics and the Greek experience to student health services and residence life.
 He also provides leadership and strategic direction in cultivating an ethically engaged community consistent with Emory’s vision.
-Nair’s research interests include quality assurance in educational systems, service learning and civic engagement, and Asian American identity.
+Ajay’s research interests include quality assurance in educational systems, service learning and civic engagement, and Asian American identity.
 His co-edited book, Desi Rap: Hip-Hop in South Asian America, focuses on the complexities of second-generation South Asian American identity.

 2016 Scholarship Awardee